University of Canterbury

 If you are applying to other engineering courses, you should also provide a list of courses with your application.

-If you meet the general admission requirements you will be granted admission to the University first as per usual and your courses will then be sent to the relevant Engineering department for a decision as to whether you are able to take your selected courses.
-The International Relationships Office will then advise you as to which courses have been approved.
+If you meet the general admission requirements you will be granted admission to the University first as per usual and your courses will then be sent to the relevant Engineering department for a decision as to whether you can take your selected courses.
+The International Relationships Office will then advise you which courses have been approved.

 Course Contents